nikfrank/chess-164/README.md

 ### Promotion Widget

 When a pawn attempts to land on the end of the board, we need to show the user a widget and wait for their choice.
+They may choose to cancel, or promote to N / B / R / Q

 <sub>./src/Game.js</sub>